 - The first step is that you will answer a number of questions, such as your legal name, street address, date of birth and a contact person.

 - Also, you will also be asked about your medical and mental history.

 - You will be issued an inmate ID number.

 - Your fingerprints will be taken.

 - You will get your mugshot taken.

 - All of your personal property will get taken away from you and stored until you are released.

 - They will allow you to use the phone so you can contact a member of your family, friend, or bondsman to arrange bail.

-- If they expect that you will make bail and be released quickly, they will let you wear your own clothes, if not you you will have to change into a jumpsuit.
+- If they expect that you will make bail and be released quickly, they will let you wear your own clothes, if not you will have to change into a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If you have, please share your experience so others can benefit from your story.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that will help others get through jail intake?